z669016/adventofcode-2022/README.md

 and find the ```valley.in()```.
 Then use that end-state to again perform a BSF towards the end (```valley.out()```).
 Reusing the end-state of the previous search ensures the minute count is continued, and the blizzard states are correct when moving to the start and end again.

+A single shortest path search takes ~30 seconds, which is too much, optimization is required.

 Learned something new on remembering history during the search: it appeared to be very memory efficient to store state as a ```String```.
 I ran out-of-memory, when I initially stored history as a```Pair<Valley,Point>```, where ```Valley```